 - DW Digest | cloud dashboard for interactive BI

 - IRI FACT | parallel unload of Oracle and 6 other VLDB tables to files

 - IRI Hadoop runtimes | MapReduce2, Spark, Spark Stream, Storm, and Tez options

 - IRI Chakra Max | DB activity monitoring, auditing & protection (DAM/DAP)

-Whether included with the base Voracity package, or installed as partner technology, everything runs in IRI Workbench and leverages the same open data and manipulation metadata infrastructure for job management and deployment ... inside or outside the GUI.
+Whether included with the base Voracity package, or installed as partner technology, everything runs in IRI Workbench and leverages the same, open data and manipulation metadata infrastructure for job management and deployment ... inside or outside that GUI.